lnnrtrmm/FRISIA/README.md

 Currently available output functions can be found at the end of the model source code.

-#### Vary the uncertainty parameters
+#### Varying the uncertainty parameters

 So far we have used the default values for each parameter within FRISIA.
 However, most parameters have a range of possible values.
 To maximize on the capabilities of FRISIA to provide ranges of possible outputs, one would normally vary all the uncertainty parameters independently and create an ensemble of runs.
 The ensemble should then ideally also cover uncertainty over the inputs, most importantly for the temperature time series.
-A typical call for this type of analysis could look like this:
+In the example below T and OHC_change are now 2-dimensions arrays with the first dimension being time and the second dimension being the ensemble member:

 ```python
 # creating the SLRModel instance once with activated randomize option is enough
 SLRModel = globalSLRModel(T[:,0], OHC_change[0,:], population=population, sy=1850, ey=2200, randomize=True)

 for i in range(N):
     SLRModel.T_anomaly = T[:,i]
     SLRModel.OHC_change = OHC_change[:,i]